Looking for hypnotherapy in Reading, Wallingford, Thame or Oxford? Why choose Resolved! Hypnotherapy?

 Buy cheap, pay twice…

 7. I will never take short-term shortcuts.
-I will help you deal with your issue thoroughly in order that they don’t recur or reappear in a different form. i will never, therefore, promise that i can ‘cure’ you in a certain number of sessions.
+I will help you deal with your issue thoroughly in order that it doesn’t recur or reappear in a different form. i will never, therefore, promise that i can ‘cure’ you in a certain number of sessions.
 You are unique and so deserve individual attention.
 Every unique client needs and deserves their own individual form of therapy.

 I’ve been there too.